 Axial fusion surgery takes only one hour on average to perform, whereas traditional fusion surgery typically takes several hours.
 Likewise, axial fusion requires only one night in the hospital, whereas traditional fusion surgery forces the patient to remain in the hospital for several days following the procedure.

-See if you qualify for axial fusion by trying our free Candidacy Check tool below before talking with someone at NJSO.
+See if you qualify for axial fusion by trying our free Candidacy Verification tool below before talking with someone at NJSO.
+Or, if you’re ready to talk with a spine specialist, call us today at (855) 586-2615.